 Oyo hotels started #CoronaConcierge educating travellers and the founder Ritesh Agrawal was quick to respond to a tweet suggestion to explore a tie up with the Indian Government and offer OYO rooms as quarantine centers.

 The adult entertainment site Pornhub made news by offering Italians staying at home free access to Pornhub Premium throughout the month.
 Tourism Estonia has started urging people to “Stay safe and stay home” with #staythefuckhome campaign.

-In India we saw travel OTA platform Ixigo communicating a similar “Stay safe and #TravelLater” messaging.
-Taking a step further Ixigo also initiated “No questions asked” full refund policy for international flight sectors.
+Travel OTA platform Ixigo communicating a similar “Stay safe and #TravelLater” messaging.
+Taking a step further, Ixigo also initiated “No questions asked” full refund policy for international flight sectors.